There are a number of legal requirements relating to the ownership and control of dogs in Ireland that pet owners need to be aware of:

 - Tag – all dogs must, by law, wear a tag with the name and address of the owner.
 It is advisable to include a phone number too.

 - Breeds – there are restrictions on specific breed types when in public places.
+Some breeds must be muzzled and kept on a tight lead.

 - Fouling – it is an offence to allow a dog under your control to foul a public place.
 The person in charge of the dog must dispose of the faeces in a sanitary manner.